kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

   - "/blog/jwt-best-practices"
 ---

 I'm part of the Kyma team working on Istio and API Gateway features.
-In this blog post, I'll be discussing best practices for issuing JSON Web Tokens (JWTs).
+In this blog post, I'm going to discuss best practices for issuing JSON Web Tokens (JWTs).

 ## Overview